kevinwang930/kevinwang930.github.io/content/post/data/db/mysql/dml/index.md

 ### 3.4.2 Gap lock — `LOCK_GAP`

 **Mechanism.** The lock covers only the open interval preceding an index record (or the supremum gap).
 It does not lock the boundary record.
 Its purpose is to prevent phantom inserts into that interval, not to exclude updates of the existing boundary row.
+The conditions under which InnoDB selects `LOCK_GAP` (versus next-key or record-only) are detailed in **When gap locks are triggered** above; this subsection focuses on the semantics once that mode is chosen.

-Under REPEATABLE READ, gap locks arise when `!row_can_be_in_range && gap_can_intersect_range` in the scan decision above, and during uniqueness probes on the first unequal (“next”) record:
+Under REPEATABLE READ, pure gap locks arise when `!row_can_be_in_range && gap_can_intersect_range` in the scan decision, and during uniqueness probes on the first unequal (“next”) record:

 ```cpp
 // storage/innobase/row/row0ins.cc — duplicate-key scan (plain INSERT)